tequdev/evernode-docs/docs/source/sdk/hotpocket/tutorials/persistdata.md

 );
 ```

 Please note that, normally, it is not recommended to use non-deterministic values like system timestamps or random-generated values in your smart contract since that would cause consensus to fail.
-However, in this case you can do that since this data is not subjected to consensus.
+However, in this case, you can do that since this data is not subjected to consensus.
 The data in the file `../my-node-specific-data.log` is available to each individual node only.

 Next: [Read requests](readreq)